NUNP 401. Development and Health Promotion in Children and Adolescents. 3 Units.

 NUNP 444.
 Advanced Management of Acutely Ill Adults and Older Adults.
 4 Units.

 This third clinical course in the Adult-Gerontology Acute Care Nurse Practitioner sequence focuses on concepts specific to complex, multi-dimensional health problems of acute and critically ill adults and older adults.
-Clinical practice focuses on the management of patients with complex health problems and life-threatening conditions across the entire adult spectrum.
+Clinical practice focuses on the management of patients with complex health problems and life-threatening conditions across the entire adult population.
 Prereq: NUNP 443.